fabianoleittes/resume/README.md

 I really love to use my ability to think strategically, critically, and creatively to solve problems that in the end will help people.

-I have been in the technology industry for over 10 years, helping businesses to achieve better results as a leader and engineer with deep skills in the Ruby ecosystem.
+I have been working as a leader and engineer in the technology industry for over 10 years.
+My main mission has been helping businesses to achieve better results in their large scale production, team engagement, and skill building.

-I have worked for different kinds of companies, from startups to big companies, coordinating people and developing projects.
+My experience consists of working with many kinds of companies from startups to corporations, managing people and developing projects.

 I have a technical leadership profile with experience in creating large-scale web applications and RESTful APIs.

 I have good knowledge of design patterns, clean code, testing, refactoring techniques, and agile methodologies.

+I also like to train Jiu-Jitsu, skateboarding and running sometimes.

+Specialties Ruby, Rails, Go, JavaScript(Ember, React, Vue), Manager, Product Management, Requirements Analysis, Agility, Lean Management, Lean Thinking, Agile Methodologies.
 ### Experience

 #### Liv Up